Remediable Pension Savings Statement

 The HMRC Digital Service

-HMRC has introduced a digital service that enables members impacted by the 2015 Remedy to calculate any new or amended tax charges relating to the changes to their pensions tax position.
+HMRC has introduced a Digital Service that enables members impacted by the 2015 Remedy to calculate any new or amended tax charges relating to the changes to their pensions tax position.

-Before you use the HMRC digital service in full you should use the first part of the service to work out whether your tax position is affected.
+Before you use the HMRC Digital Service in full you should use the first part of the service to work out whether your tax position is affected.
 This should only take a few minutes to complete and may help avoid the need to use the HMRC Digital Service unnecessarily.

 We are sorry that SPPA administrators have no access to this service and cannot assist members to use this process so enquiries relating to this service must be directed to HMRC.